ANGkeith/Mousehunt/README.md

 ```

 ## Usage

-For security, the user credentials are left out from the repository.
-The docker
-will read the credentials from the `.env`.
+First, modify the `.env.sample` with your respective credential.
+Then run the
+following

 ```
-# Running the following code, will generate an example `.env` whereby you should
+# This will generate a default `.env` and `docker-compose.yml` configuration
-# replace the example with your credentials
 make init

 # This will then build the docker image.
 As I am using quite a large image, the